Nivku/Panorama-Registration-Stitching/README.md

 ## Overview
 This project was made as part of my studies of Image Processing course in the Hebrew University in Jerusalem.

-In this project I implemented the "Stereo Mosaicking" algorithm.
+In this project I implemented the usage of Harris feature points and extracting their MOPS-like descriptors.
 The input of such an algorithm is a sequence of images scanning a scene from left to right (due to camera rotation and/or translation - we assume rigid transform between images).